 This work is licensed under a Creative Commons Attribution-Share Alike 4.0 License.

 Lovasz, Adam.
-"Thematic Fields, Transgressive Religion."
+"Thematic Fields, Transgressive Religion: Disembodiment and the Will to Nothingness in “Safe Haven”."
 Iowa Journal of Cultural Studies